ycabon/live-demo-coding-app/README.md

 then browse to the `index.html` page.

 To update the compiled app, edit the code on the right and hit `Ctrl+s`.
+The code is then transpiled and executed in an iframe.

 # Creating new pages